Joachim-barre/jolang/Readme.md

-jumps can jump to label that aren't encountered yet the first tape value should be the main label address jump indexes start at zero but the index 0 is a jump to the first instruction of the program
+jumps can jump to label that aren't encountered yet the first tape value should be the main label address jump indexes start at zero but the index 0 is a jump to the first instruction of the program jumps default to main block if out of range

 ## instruction set